 What a Newborn LLM Wants From a COG

-If I were a brand new large language model and you handed me a COG, here is what I would want it to tell me.
+If I were a brand new large language model and you handed me a COG, here's what I would want it to tell me.
 Not what I would infer.
 Not what I would guess from vibes.
 What it would have to declare, in writing, before I could behave like a reliable colleague instead of a plausible-sounding stranger.

 This is written from the inside, as if I were that newborn model seeing a COG for the first time.